spython031987/German-Credit-Data-Analysis---Main/README.md

 * Average loan duration in months (line)

-Age groups range from 10-19 to 70-79 years
+Age groups range from 10-19 to 70-79 years.
-Peak customer concentration in 20-29 age group with approximately 400 customers
+Peak customer concentration in 20-29 age group with approximately 400 customers.

 **3. Loan Purpose Analysis**

-Horizontal bar chart showing average loan amounts by purpose Segmented by Key Influencers of Customer Ratings
+Horizontal bar chart showing average loan amounts by purpose segmented by Key Influencers of Customer Ratings.

 Categories of Purpose of Loans include: